Pre-Arbitration ChargebackDon’t You Hate Fighting Disputes That You’ve Already Won?

 Why Do Pre-Arbitrations Happen?

-Issuers often do not approve pre-arbitrations unless the cardholder can provide further evidence to prove their claim.
+For the most part, issuers aren’t going to approve pre-arbitrations unless the cardholder can provide further evidence to prove their claim.

 The issuer receives and reviews evidence from the cardholder following a chargeback representment.
 The issuer may then review the reason code, and find that there was information which the merchant left out or falsified.
 Whatever the case, the merchant has either made a mistake or forgotten to include crucial evidence that the cardholder could provide.
 In response, the bank submits a chargeback pre-arbitration.

-Pre-Arbitration vs. Second Chargebacks
+Pre-Arbitration vs. Arbitration vs. Second Chargebacks

 “Second chargeback” is not a term used by most issuing banks.
-Having said that, when someone mentions a “second chargeback,” they're almost always talking about pre-arbitration on a chargeback.
+Having said that, when someone mentions a second chargeback, they're almost always talking about pre-arbitration on a chargeback.

 Chargeback pain?
-We've got the relief.
+We've got the relief.REQUEST A DEMO

-How Do Pre-Arbitration Cases Work?
+How Do Pre-Arbitration Claims Work?

-Pre-arbitration chargebacks in the Allocation Workflow
+Pre-Arb Chargebacks in the Allocation Workflow

 If Visa rules in favor of the cardholder, acquirers and merchants have a limited ability to challenge.
 Certain conditions apply, and Visa only allows a 30-day timeframe (individual acquirers typically set even tighter deadlines).